yahoo/panoptes_documentation/docs/panoptes-reference/plugin-guide.md

     namespace = metrics
     ```

-5. The plugin shown will run, however will only produce an empty set `{}`.
+4. The next time the scheduler runs it will pick up the 'tutorial_plugin.panoptes-plugin' file and execute the plugin.
+However, this plugin will produce an empty set `{}`.
 This is because no time series data is ever added to the PanoptesMetricsGroupSet.

-Extend the functionality of the plugin by implementing the populatedMetricsGroupSetWithTimeSeries() function.
+5. Extend the functionality of the plugin by implementing the populatedMetricsGroupSetWithTimeSeries() function.

 ```python3
 def populatedMetricsGroupSetWithTimeSeries(self) -> None: